QUOTES-Reaction to China imposing $1.2 bln fine on Didi Global | Technology

 "I would think Didi considers themselves lucky.
 They stubbornly listed in the U.S. when regulatory issues were outstanding."
 MING JIN, MANAGING PARTNER AT BOUTIQUE CHINESE INVESTMENT BANK CYGNUS:

-"This means the second shoe has fallen and the next step is to resume apps in the app stores, which is definitely a good thing for Didi in terms of business operations.
-However, it is hard to say whether this will help with its relisting plan in Hong Kong, as Didi still has a number of unresolved compliance issues."
+"This means the second shoe has fallen and the next step is to resume apps in the app stores, which is a good thing for Didi in terms of business operations.
+However, it is hard to say whether this will help with its relisting plan in Hong Kong, as Didi still has several unresolved compliance issues."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)